wilsonmar/VisualStudio/AzureCosting.md

 The <a href="#AppSvcScaleUpCostingLogic"> App</a> worksheet
 calculates the number of Minutes per Day, Month, and Year used in other sheets.

+## <a name="PROSMultipleServers"> PROS: Multiple Servers</a>
+The disadvantage of several smaller servers:

+  * Automation of server initiation and take-down requires work
+  * Communication among servers (for redunduncy) complicates and use up bandwidth
+  * There is a limit to number of physical servers serviced by a single switch
+  * Waste in purchasing excess stand-by capacity that "don't earn money"

+The advantage of several smaller servers:

+  * Automation of server initiation eliminate human error and enables learning
+  * Ability to down individual servers
+  * Ability to incrementally add or subtract instances dynamically
+  * Assets deployed are more fully utilized

 <hr />

 ## <a name="VSOnlineVUMs"> VS Online VUMs</a>